AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## CST_Picker

-This script aims to classify nasal microbiome samples (**based on the reductive literature definition (Liu et al. Sci.
+This script aims to classify nasal microbiome samples (**based on the literature definition (Liu et al. Sci.
 Adv.
 2015,) in an supervised fashion**).
 Therefore, in each sample, the scripts extracts the most dominant species.

 **And based on relative abundance, if the  top/most prevalent species is**